Israel emerges as issue in Pennsylvania's 12th Congressional District race

 A spokesman for AIPAC’s political arm said the group backs Irwin “Because of his strong commitment to advance the U.S.-Israel relationship as a Member of Congress.”

-But Lee, too, has Jewish supporters.
+And not all Jewish voters see Israel the same way.
 Danni Klein, for one, said that if anything, he wished Lee had been more supportive of Palestinians in her Federation remarks.

 “There's nothing antisemitic about calling on a government to respect the human rights of people living under its control, regardless of their race or religion,” said Klein, who has been active in the local chapter of Jewish Voice for Peace.
 Closer to home, he said, Lee “recognizes that the real threat to everyone in this district — especially minorities like Jews and Black folks — is white supremacy.”